pravinpb/pravinpb/README.md

-# 💫 About Me:
+# 💫 Hii, This is Pravin P B:
-Hii, This is Pravin P B<br>Interested in Machine Learning and Deep Learning.<br>A Sophomore at Kumaraguru College of Technology doing my Undergrad in Artificial Intelligence and Data Science<br>
+Interested in Machine Learning and Deep Learning.<br>A Sophomore at Kumaraguru College of Technology doing my Undergrad in Artificial Intelligence and Data Science<br>

 ## 🌐 Socials: